Chronicling the History of Queensryche's Original Lineup

 Promised Land Era Singles:

 Notes: Released over four years after Empire, Promised Land went the exact opposite direction most fans expected from Queensryche.
-Instead of building on the previous record's warmer, melodic hard rock sound, Promised Land took a more acoustic and simplistic approach instrumentally.
+Instead of building on the Empire's warmer, melodic hard rock sound, Promised Land took a more acoustic and simplistic approach instrumentally.
 Cuts such as "Bridge," "Out of Mind," and "Someone Else?" provide a moody atmosphere, while rocking tracks like the first single, "I Am I," "Damaged," and "My Global Mind" balance the record out.

 If Operation: Mindcrime was the more Iron Maiden/Judas Priest side of Queensryche, then Promised Land features the more cerebral hard rock, Pink Floyd-like portion of the band.
 It retains some aggressive, metal moments ("Damaged" in particular), but embraces a more introspective, dark and mid-tempo vibe overall.